ingig/code-narrator/docs/src/config/ConfigGenerator.ts.md

 # ConfigGenerator.ts

 This is a TypeScript code file that contains the `ConfigGenerator` class.
-The class is responsible for generating a project configuration object based on user input and default settings.
-It also serializes the configuration object to a file.
+The class is responsible for generating a configuration object for the Code Narrator project based on user input and default settings.
+It also handles the serialization of the configuration object to a file.

 ## Usage